garyd203/xraysink/README.md

     # Start your background task using your scheduling system of choice :)
     schedule_recurring_task(cleanup_stale_tokens)

+If your background task functions are called from a function that is already instrumented (eg. send an email immediately after handling a request), then the background task will appear as a child segment of that trace.
+In this case, you must ensure you use the fixed `AsyncContext` when configuring the recorder (ie. `from xraysink.context import AsyncContext`)

 ### Process-Level Configuration
 You can link your X-Ray traces to your CloudWatch Logs log records, which